 The book is adorned with some of his finest works in several different scripts.
 A must read for anyone who is interested learning more about Çelebi.

 Hasan Çelebi is by far the most distinguished representative of the art of Islamic Calligraphy in modern times.
 A student of the last representative of Ottoman school of calligraphy, Hamid Aytaç, he is our current link to the tradition of Arabic calligraphy.
-A venerated teacher who has been teaching this art since 1976, he has produced many notable and successful calligraphers in their own right, including Mohamed Zakariya, Davut Bektaş, Ayten Tiryaki, Ayman Hassan and Gulnaz Mahboob.
+A venerated teacher who has been teaching this art since 1976, he has produced many notable and successful calligraphers in their own right, including Mohamed Zakariya, Davut Bektaş, Ayten Tiryaki, Ayman Hassan, Gulnaz Mahboob and Muhammad Hobe.
 His work adorns mosques all over the world, including Medina, Kuwait, Germany and South Africa.

 If you don’t want to read the full book, or even if you do, I’ve listed below the six things I found most interesting about Hasan Çelebi.